Remnants of a Slain God

 The Djinn were given minds that rivaled the Architect in order to comprehend his vision.
 The Astral Dragon forged them tools empowered by the magical law of Architect.
 Their ceaseless building created the known universe.
 However, they too drew inspiration for their own designs apart from their master.
 The flow of orders and vision from the Architect suppressed their own and drew some to become mad, resentful and opposing to his vision.
 Many had decided that they would follow their own path and abandoned orders from the Architect.
 While wrathful, the Architect had allowed them to freely pursue their own parallel creations, which it viewed as scornful and corrupted.
 This changed on the day that these rogue djinn began seeking to corrupt its faithful remaining.

-It banished them into their parallel realm.
+The Architect banished them into their parallel realms.
 The rogue djinn were growing more powerful as they began to draw energy from the Primordial Flame.
-Eventually, they had felt justified to expand, despite the banishment.
+These parallel realms were reshaped into the hells we know them as today, powerful bastions from which they launched their invasion. .
 Soon a great war began between the faithful and rogue.
-However, many of the faithful became converted or killed, as their magic laws and powers were weakened within the parallel.
-The Architect decided to intervene and began construction of a powerful blade to eliminate them all.
-The rogues formed a massive army, led by Karneth, Yong-sei and Jurias.
-Their corrupted law and influence had weakened the Architect before his weapon could end them all.
+However, many of the faithful became converted or killed, as their magic laws and powers were weakened within the hell realms.
+The Architect decided to intervene and began construction of a powerful weapon to eliminate them all.
+The rogues formed a massive army, led by Karneth, Yong-sei and Skisar.
+Their corrupted law and influence had weakened the Architect before its work could complete.
 It called out to the Astral Dragon, but the Dragon did not intervene.
-The Dragon would only aid those who it deemed as worthy to be the God of All.
-With a final act of desperation as the three god-generals came in for the kill, It plunged its mighty weapon into the heart of the Primordial Flame and extinguished it.
+The Dragon would only aid those who it deemed as worthy to be the God of All, and the architect’s foolishness in these matters had stripped it of its right.
+With a final act of desperation as the three god-generals came in for the kill, the architect plunged itself into the heart of the Primordial Flame and extinguished it.
+It’s body burst into thousands of pieces, scattering throughout the universe.

 The corrupted djinn killed the Architect.
-Most returned to expand their own parallel, but some sought to destroy all remnants of their slain god.
+Most returned to expand their own parallels, but some sought to destroy all remnants of their slain god.

 The Astral Dragon watched and laughed at their futile attempts at destroying the essence of what remained as they were repelled by it.
 However, They grew ever weaker without the Primordial Flame and asked the Dragon to reignite it.
 It denied them this began a deep sleep, waiting for one worthy to become God of All once again.
 Its very dreams began flowing as a beacon across the stars, seeking prophets to share secrets and understanding of this ancient magic and beings of the old cosmos.